Stremio/stremio-addons/docs/api/meta/meta.find.md

 See [Content Types](content.types.md) for the `type` parameter.

-SEe [Manifest](/docs/api/manifest.md) for instructions on how to define custom sort orders (Discover Tabs)
+See [Manifest](/docs/api/manifest.md) for instructions on how to define custom sort orders (Discover Tabs)